nesfit/bonnet-ics-library/imadics/source/AnomalyInjector/Readme.md

 Anomalify.exe [MODBUS-SERVER-URI] Address-Scan [ADDRESS-SCAN-RANGE]
 ```

-* ADDRESS-SCAN-RANGE defines the ranges of device addresses to scan.
-It can be given as a list of subranges, e.g., 1,10..20,30,40,50,60..80
+* `ADDRESS-SCAN-RANGE` defines the ranges of device addresses to scan.
+It can be given as a list of subranges, e.g., `1,10..20,30,40,50,60..80`.

 For example: